santhoshpkumar/FindingLaneLinesOnTheRoad/README.md

 max_line_gap that defines the maximum distance between segments that will be connected to a single line.

 min_line_len that defines the minimum length of a line that will be created.
-Increasing min_line_lenand max_line_gap(~100 and above) for Hough Transform will make your lines longer and will have less number of breaks.(this will make the solid annotated line longer in the output)Increasing max_line_gap will allow points that are farther away from each other to be connected with a single line. threshold increasing(~ 50-60) will rule out the spurious lines.(defines the minimum number of intersections in a given grid cell that are required to choose a line.)
+Increasing min_line_lenand max_line_gap(approx. 100 and above) for Hough Transform will make your lines longer and will have less number of breaks.(this will make the solid annotated line longer in the output)Increasing max_line_gap will allow points that are farther away from each other to be connected with a single line. threshold increasing(approx 50-60) will rule out the spurious lines.(defines the minimum number of intersections in a given grid cell that are required to choose a line.)

 Decreasing the kernel-size in the Gaussian Filter might also help, as this will remove the noise making the image less blurry.